aenthill/aenthill/docs/content/use/_index.md

 good understanding of Kubernetes.

 Aenthill on the other end is targetted at web developers that are not expert DevOps.
-It helps them starting a web-application and encompass the whole toolset needed (from docker-compose to image building, CI/CD, etc.).
+It helps them starting a web application and encompass the whole toolset needed (from docker-compose to image building, CI/CD, etc.).

 # TheAentMachine